Skip links

 Kakapa Atu

 This program has been our way of finding new approaches that will empower our learners to succeed academically, and stand firm and confident in their cultural identity, grounded in our spiritual life as Tongan and Pasifika learners.
 This contributes to the Lalanga Fou goals.
-We work closely with 19 learners from around Auckland, their parents/guardians, teachers and schools to monitor their progress, and look at opportunities for them to develop skills and knowledge so they can achieve excellence in their studies.
+We worked closely with 19 learners from around Auckland, their parents/guardians, teachers and schools to monitor their progress, and look at opportunities for them to develop skills and knowledge so they can achieve excellence in their studies.

 Central & West Auckland